 Early March - Notification to applicants

 Fellows can choose to live on-campus or off-campus.
-On-campus intern housing is available from Sunday, May 17 to Saturday, August 1.
 Intern Housing is for students enrolled at a college or university and working full-time in an internship or job in the Charlotte area.
 Exceptions do apply for recently graduated students.
 If you wish to live in campus housing you will need to complete a separate application after being selected for the program.
-Costs for summer 2020 are $26.92-$27.82 per night.
+Costs for summer 2020 were $26.92-$27.82 per night.
 Learn more about campus housing options.Fellows are not required to live on-campus and may seek other local accommodations.
 Please contact the program coordinator to learn about off-campus housing options.

 - Frequently Asked Questions